Skip to main content

 In this section, we'll walk through creating a deployment stack on AWS, GCP, and Azure.
 Each cloud provider has its own configuration steps, detailed below, but we simplify the setup by using Infrastructure-as-Code (IaC) templates.

-Start by navigating to the max/tutorials/max-serve-cloud-configs/ directory, where the necessary IaC templates and configuration files are organized for each cloud provider.
-This directory includes all files required to deploy the MAX Serve setup to AWS, GCP, or Azure:
+Start by cloning the MAX repository and navigating to the max/examples/cloud-configs/ directory, where the necessary IaC templates and configuration files are organized for each cloud provider.

 ├── aws